mokus0/smoker-control/thermistor-measurement-board/README.md

 * MCP3911 24-bit ADC with analog front-end.
 This is a very inexpensive part so I'm a bit concerned it may not perform as advertised, but I thought I'd give it a try.
 On paper it's an interesting design, achieving very impressive specs for its price point through DSP techniques.

 All parts except the current source have reasonably low active mode power consumption and very low power shutdown modes.
-Current source should still be under 1 mA, but I intend to add a way to switch it off as well (or will I?  in practice I'll probably just turn off the supply to the whole board).
+Current sources will pull around 250 µA each, but in practice I expect that for a full shutdown I'll cut power to the whole board.

 Power supply info
 ==================